Workers Compensation in Lansing, MI

 Why You Should Hire a Lansing, Michigan Workers’ Compensation Lawyer

 While workers’ compensation claims may be straightforward for some cases in Lansing, Michigan, in others, it may be more difficult.
-For example, your employer may decide to question whether you were hurt on the clock or your own time.
+For example, your employer may decide to question whether you were hurt on the clock or on your own time.
 It’s also common for a company to question the full extent of your injury.
 Hiring a Lansingworkers’ comp lawyer ensures that you have an advocate to fight for your rights as a victim.

 Work With an Experienced Local Lawyer In Lansing, Michigan